Colonial Williamsburg: African Americans

-Colonial Williamsburg has been criticized for neglecting the role of free African Americans in colonial life, in addition to those who were slaves.
+Colonial Williamsburg has been criticized for neglecting the role of free Black Americans in colonial life, in addition to those who were slaves.
 When it first opened in the 1930s, Colonial Williamsburg had segregated dormitories for its reenactors.
 African Americans filled historical roles as servants, rather than free people as in the present day.
 In a segregated state, Colonial Williamsburg allowed the entry of Blacks, but Williamsburg-area hotels denied them accommodation, and state law forbade Black people from eating with white people in such public facilities as the restored taverns and from shopping in nearby stores.

 Colonial Williamsburg offered some of the earlier public accommodations on an integrated basis.
 In the 1970s, in reaction to increasing scorn of its one-sided portrayal of colonial life, Colonial Williamsburg increased its number of African American interpreters who played slaves.
 This was parodied by a sketch that aired on Saturday Night Live, which showed a reenactor abusing his accuracy by being racist to employees.
 In 1994, it added slave auctions and slave marriages; the NAACP and the Southern Christian Leadership Conference later protested.
 One controversial example was the “Publick Times” program, a reenactment of a slave auction staged in October 1994.
 The event was widely publicized by news outlets such as The Baltimore Sun, Chicago Tribune, and The New York Times.
 While some members of the public applauded the reenactment as a reflection of the reality of slavery in the American colonies, others criticized the program for using a slave auction as a source of entertainment.

 In 1981, Colonial Williamsburg added a program to explain slavery and its role in Colonial America, but this "Other Half Tour," which is composed by the Foundation's African American and Interpretation Programs Department (AAIP), provides a different form of historical interpretation than does its counterpart tour, "The Patriots' Tour," thus creating a marked dichotomy between how visitors are expected to interpret history at the museum.

 In recent years, Colonial Williamsburg has expanded its portrayal of 18th-century African Americans to include free Blacks as well as slaves.
 Examples of these expanded portrayals in the Revolutionary City program include Gowan Pamphlet, a former slave who became a free landowner and Baptist minister, Edith Cumbo, a free Black woman, Matthew Ashby, a free Black man who eventually purchased the freedom of his family, and a number of other enslaved men and women who were part of the Williamsburg community during the Revolutionary period.
 A re-created Great Hopes Plantation represents a middling plantation, not one owned by the wealthy, in which working-class farmers worked alongside their slaves.
 Their lives were more typical of colonial Virginians in general than the lives of the wealthier planters, their families, and slaves.